RichardBradley/liquibase.github.com/documentation/spring.md

 * Download and unzip the <a href="assets/liquibaseSpringBootExample/src.zip" download>src.zip</a> to your LiquibaseProj directory.
 * In the src diretory you will notice the path to your application code: src/main/java/com/application.java and the path to some junit tests: src/test/java/com/applicationTests.java.

-* The Spring Boot Maven plugin had many great feature.
+* The Spring Boot Maven plugin had many great features.
 1. It collects all the jar files in the classpath and builds a single "uber-jar".
 This makes it more convenient to execute your service.
 2. It searches for the "public static void main()" method to flag as a runnable class.